LeidenUniversityLibrary/digmanclass/_manuscripts/vcf-13.md

 this manuscript, the person for whom the manuscript was produced, was [Sebald Schwertzer](https://de.wikipedia.org/wiki/Sebalt_Schwertzer) (1552-1598), a German merchant and alchemist who worked at the court of Dresden.
-We know this because he wrote his name on fol.
-57r.
+We know this because he wrote his name on fol. <span data-fol="57r" class="fref">57r</span>.
 In the beginning of the seventeenth century this manuscript came into the possession of [Christina, Queen of Sweden](https://en.wikipedia.org/wiki/Christina,_Queen_of_Sweden)